F1rrel/RenewedVillageGrowth/readme.txt

 maximum growth rate for a town (its maximum growth rate depends on its size).
 If you deliver only a part of cargo, growth rate will be lower.
-If you only deliver 50% of the requirements, town growth rate is arbitrarily set to 10000.
+If you only deliver 50% of the requirements, town growth rate is arbitrarily set to maximum.
 If you deliver a larger part of requirements, the town growth rate increases exponentially.
 Hence, the town growth rate is at the same time progressive and exponential.